Civic Science Times

 What JCOM publishes

-The Journal of Science Communication (JCOM) publishes a range of scholarship focused on advancing the study and practice of science communication.
+The journal publishes a range of scholarship focused on advancing the study and practice of science communication.
 These include research articles presenting original empirical studies supported by theoretical frameworks and practical implications, as well as practice insights that critically reflect on case studies and evaluations of science communication initiatives.

 The journal also features essays exploring current issues, policies, or trends in science communication, and review articles that provide comprehensive analyses of specific topics, often following systematic methodologies.